-Elections are coming up in Turkey and it is impossible to overlook them!
+Elections in Turkey are coming up and it is impossible to overlook them!
 I went to a trade mission in Adana and Mersin last week with the Dutch ambassador, his team and other entrepreneurs and we saw and heard the elections everywhere.
 Cars with loudspeakers shout out their messages: ‘Hey Adana’ and then the text of their campaign follows in a volume that forms an interruption for your conversation – just wait untill they passed to continue.

 There are flags and banners everywhere, on the houses, over the street, over the river… think of a spot and the politicians did too.